gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 appropriate ``try/except`` combo somewhere to appease the compiler.

-Annotating procs with this pragma was very satisfying because after doing so you realize how much stuff could potentially break.
+Annotating procs with this pragma was very satisfying because after doing so you realise how much stuff could potentially break.
 In other languages you are left with the uncertainty that something could break and you have no catch for it, which leads to typical *catch-all* blocks in several points of the code, whether they are necessary or not.
 In Nim by default this could happen too, but